 What I was able to build after learning Node JS

-After that, I kept on building other projects like the Reddit clone, APIs and many client projects.
+After that, I kept on building other projects like the Reddit clone, APIs, and many client projects.
 It was great to see my hard work finally paid off and bringing fruits of my labor.
-I also started getting many job inquiries from many different companies for interviews.
+I also started getting many job inquiries from many different companies for interviews (because I was sharing my work on the internet).
 I even got a job offer later that year (which I declined.)

 Most of all, I was happy that this time I did not quit and now I have a valuable skill that allows me to build full-stack applications.
 If you are pumped up reading my Node journey, now let me give you some tips on how to learn Node JS efficiently.